NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 In this blog post the author demonstrates how chatGPT can be used to combine a fictive project description with a DMP specification to produce a project-specific DMP.

-Tags: Research Data Management, Artificial Intelligence
+Tags: Research Data Management, Artificial Intelligence, Include In Dalia

 Content type: Blog Post